 If you’re not a fan of carrier bloatware, I recommend that you buy the unlocked version of the Galaxy Fold.
 The AT&T model I reviewed had 19 apps from AT&T and AT&T-owned brands, including everything from DriveMode and Visual Voicemail to Bleacher Report and AT&T TV.
 I would prefer a much cleaner canvas for a $2,000 smartphone and I think Fold owners would, too.

-Having six cameras on a phone seems like overkill, but it isn’t given the Fold’s unique design.
-Just like the Galaxy S10 Plus and Galaxy Note 10, there’s three shooters on the back of the Galaxy Fold: a 12-megapixel wide-angle camera, a 16-MP ultra-wide lens and a 12-MP telephoto lens.
+Having six cameras on a phone seems like overkill, but it isn’t given the Samsung Galaxy Fold’s unique design.
+Just like the Samsung Galaxy S10 Plus and Samsung Galaxy Note 10, there’s three shooters on the back of the Galaxy Fold: a 12-megapixel wide-angle camera, a 16-MP ultra-wide lens and a 12-MP telephoto lens.

 Up front – when the Fold is closed – there’s a 10-MP camera for selfies.
 And when unfolded, the Galaxy Fold has another 10-MP main camera plus an 8-MP depth camera for portraits.